-- 1) Poland implemented FD 2009/299/JHA in 2011 by introducing to the Code of Criminal Procedure the new optional ground for refusal of the execution of the EAWs concerning judgments issued in absentia.
+1) Poland implemented FD 2009/299/JHA in 2011 by introducing to the Code of Criminal Procedure the new optional ground for refusal of the execution of the EAWs concerning judgments issued in absentia.
 This fact, together with strong support for the principle of mutual trust, has a great influence on the attitude of Polish judges acting as executing authorities with reference to EAWs concerning judgments issued in absentia.
+As transpires from the practice of the Polish courts examined in the framework of the project, during the last 5 years only in a few cases the execution of EAWs was refused by Polish courts due to the fact, that they concerned decisions issued in absentia.
+So, in general there is no problem of execution of such EAWs.

-It should be underlined that the risk of violation of human rights constitutes a separate, mandatory ground for refusal of execution of the EAWs in Poland. - 2) Poland does not have a long tradition of conducting a criminal trial in absentia.
+It should be underlined that the risk of violation of human rights constitutes a separate, mandatory ground for refusal of execution of the EAWs in Poland.

+- 2) Poland does not have a long tradition of conducting a criminal trial in absentia.
 As from 1 July 2015 the CCP provides for the principle that participation of a defendant in the hearing is his/her right but not an obligation.
-Only exceptionally the trial cannot be conducted without the presence of the accused duly summoned to the hearing.
-The notion "proceedings in absentia" is rather interpreted from the perspective of the national law and conceived as proceedings conducted despite the fact that a defendant is not aware of them.
+Only exceptionally the trial cannot be conducted without the presence of the accused duly summoned to the hearing. - The notion "proceedings in absentia" s rather interpreted from the perspective of the national law and conceived as proceedings conducted despite the fact that a defendant is not aware of them.
 The Polish law provides for the opportunity of conducting such proceedings only in cases concerning fiscal offences (these are the special proceedings called "proceedings concerning absent suspects").
 In case of presence of a defendant at some out of many dates of the hearing a defendant is always aware of the trial being conducted against him/her.
-Thus, the Polish issuing authorities seems to interpret the concepts used in section D of the EAW-form from the perspective of the national law. - 3) As transpires from the examination of the case-files of the EAWs in three Polish Regional Courts, the issuing authorities, while filling in part D of the EAW's Form, had some problems with classifying the situation of presence of the accused at some dates of the hearing and his/her absence at other dates of the hearing conducted at several dates.
-In particular, somehow misleading for Polish judges seems to be the notion of "trial resulting in the decision" used in Part D of the EAW form.
-Sometimes it is interpreted as "the hearing at which the judgment was pronounced", while under the Polish law there is no obligation to be present at the date of the hearing at which the judgment is pronounced.
+Thus, the Polish issuing authorities seem to interpret the concepts used in section D of the EAW-form from the perspective of the national law. - 3) On the other hand, Polish courts face some problems while acting as issuing judicial authorities, in particular in cooperation with these countries which introduced the mandatory ground for refusal of execution of EAWs concerning in absentia judgments. - As transpires from the examination of the case-files of the EAWs, the issuing authorities, while filling in part D of the EAW's Form, had some problems with classifying the situation of presence of the accused at some dates of the hearing and his/her absence at other dates of the hearing conducted at several dates.
+In particular, a bit misleading for Polish judges seems to be the notion of "trial resulting in the decision" used in Part D of the EAW form.
+Sometimes it is interpreted as "the hearing at which the judgment was pronounced", while under the

+Polish law there is no obligation to be present at the date of the hearing at which the judgment is pronounced.
 Moreover, sometimes, presence at some of the hearings as to the merits (but not all) was classified by the Polish issuing authorities as personal presence of a defendant at the trial.